davidkel/davidkel.github.io/docs/Windows/Intro.md

+# **UNDER CONSTRUCTION STILL**

-# Using Windows 10
+# Using Windows
-Hyperledger Composer doesn't officially support windows for developing business networks or for doing any operational aspects such as deployment or identity management.
-However it's perfectly doable and on Windows you have so much choice on how to do it, it's entirely up to you.
+Hyperledger Composer doesn't officially support windows for developing business networks, client applications (including playground and rest-server) or for doing any operational aspects such as deployment or identity management.
+However it's perfectly doable and on Windows you have a choice on how to do it, it's entirely up to you.
 Also this solution presented here, works with Windows Home, Professional and Enterprise.
 It doesn't require any special features in a specific Windows version.
+It will also work with windows 7 but you need to use the native solution as Windows Subsystem for Linux is not available prior to windows 10.
+This solution won't work if you are running windows in a VM.
+Virtual box (used here) doesn't support nested virtualisation.

 ## Business Network Development
 You don't need a real fabric for the most part, you can use composer playground to develop your business network.
 Either use the [online playground](https://composer-playground.mybluemix.net) which doesn't require any installation at all (Just remember to export your BNA as it is all held in the local storage of your browser) or install it locally (see later about installing to composer) and just use the web browser profile.
 This allows you to develop and test a lot of the features of a business network but currently can't do the following